 | Grasslands and wetlands | Open hunting grounds, seasonal inundation, and support for grazing herbivores | Conversion to agriculture, barrier effects from fences and canals | Loss of grazing areas, lower fish and bird populations, and economic strain |

-Bengal tiger diet and the Trophic Cascade Effect
+Bengal Tiger Diet and the Trophic Cascade Effect

 Typical prey species and hunting behaviour

-Role as apex predator in maintaining balanced prey populations
+Role as an apex predator

 Tigers keep herbivore numbers in check by age and location.
 They spread out to prevent prey from gathering.
 This balance helps plants grow and supports biodiversity.